ECMWFCode4Earth/wildfire-forecasting/README.md

 * The entry point for training is [src/train.py](src/train.py)
   * **Example Usage**: `python src/train.py [-h] [-in-days 4] [-out-days 1] [-forcings-dir ${FORCINGS_DIR}] [-reanalysis-dir ${REANALYSIS_DIR}]`

-  * **Dataset**: The `gs://deepfwi-mini-sample` dataset demonstrated in the various EDA and Inference notebooks are not intended for use with `src/train.py`.
+  * **Dataset**: We train our model on 1 year of global data.
+The `gs://deepfwi-mini-sample` dataset demonstrated in the various EDA and Inference notebooks are not intended for use with `src/train.py`.
 The scripts will fail if used with those small datasets.
 If you intend to re-run the training, reach out to us for access to a bigger dataset necessary for the scripts.

   * **Logging**: We use [Weights & Biases](https://www.wandb.com/) for logging our training.
 When running the training script, you can either provide a `wandb API key` or choose to skip logging altogether.
 W&B logging is free and lets you monitor your training remotely.
 You can sign up for an account and then use `wandb login` from inside the environment to supply the key.